kingscrossfrombelow/kingscrossfrombelow.github.io/_pages/index.md

 Each chapter or story in the book has its own page here.
 Click a title to access the chapter's supporting material, related items (photographs, documents, maps, quoted extracts) and links and discussion threads.

-Materials are organised in a [separate archive](materials.html) and linked from the chapter-pages that reference them.
+Materials are organised in a separate archive called the [Materials Folder](materials.html) and linked from the chapter-pages that reference them.
 A single photograph or document can appear in relation to multiple chapters.

 **For Contributors**